OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 .. index:: PEP 8

-The Data Object is given a name by assigning it to a Python variable (i.e. the left hand side argument when calling the constructor.)
+The Data Object is given a name by assigning it to a Python variable (i.e., the left-hand side argument when calling the constructor.)
 As a Python variable, this name needs to follow Python's standard for variable names, so it must begin with a letter or underscore and should consist of only alphanumeric characters and the underscore.
 Keep in mind that a leading underscore is generally used for private data or functions.
 Also, spaces cannot be used in a variable name.
-Generally, we've tried to follow the PEP 8 standard for component instance names (http://www.python.org/dev/peps/pep-0008/) as well as Python variable names, which proscribes the use of lower case names with words separated by underscores.
+Generally, we've tried to follow the PEP 8 standard for component instance name (http://www.python.org/dev/peps/pep-0008/) as well as Python variable names, which proscribes the use of lower case names with words separated by underscores.

 The first parameter is the required default value for the data object.

+.. index:: iostatus, units

-The parameter "iostatus" marks this Data Object as either an input (in) or an output (out) to the parent component.
-The parameter "desc" gives a documentation string describes this data object.
+The parameter *iostatus* marks this Data Object as either an input (in) or an output (out) to the parent component.
+The parameter *desc* gives a documentation string describes this data object.
 This should be used to provide an adequate explanation for each input and output on a component.

-The parameter "units" is used to specify the units for this Data Object.
+The parameter *units* is used to specify the units for this Data Object.
 OpenMDAO utilizes the units capability which is part of the Scientific Python package.
 This allows for unit checking and conversion when connecting the outputs and inputs of components.
 The units are defined using the definitions given in Scientific Python, which can be found at http://dsnra.jpl.nasa.gov/software/Python/python-modules/Scientific/.
-If a Data Object is dimensionless, the units should be set to "None."
+If a Data Object is dimensionless, the units should be set to *None.*

-There are a couple more parameters of interest that can be seen by inspecting the __init__ function in engine.py.
+There are a couple more parameters of interest that can be seen by inspecting the *__init__* function in ``engine.py``.

 .. _Code3: